jbis9051/JamesSOBot/CHAT_API.md

 ## Editing Messages

 Editing messages needs to be done within two minutes of the message being posted, due to SE restrictions.
-Editing can be achieved by posting to `<chat domain>/messages/<message id>`, and posting with the fkey parameter and a parameter called `text` containing the new content.
+Editing can be achieved by posting to `<chat domain>/messages/<message id>`, and posting with the fkey parameter and a parameter called `text` containing the new content. `<chat domain>` is again the chat site you want to handle (i.e. `https://chat.stackoverflow.com`, and `<message id>` is the ID of the message you want to edit.
+Both of these are naturally without brackets.

 If the message isn't yours, or the edit window has elapsed, this will fail.